Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 **Guidance**

 Production AKS clusters should be configured with the Standard tier.
-The AKS free service doesn't offer a financially backed SLA and nodes scalability is limited.
+The AKS free service doesn't offer a financially backed SLA and node scalability is limited.
 To obtain that SLA, Standard tier must be selected.

 **Resources**